TampereJS/tamperejs-org/README.md

 ## Modules

-The organization is split into multiple modules in order to enable independent iteration
+The community is split into multiple modules in order to enable independent iteration

 For example: